 New Directions in MS Research: New Therapeutic Approaches

-These and other genetic studies do not as yet significantly improve our ability to provide genetic counseling to individuals concerned about their risk of developing MS. However, they should help researchers to better define the biological pathways that lead to the development of MS. It is also hoped that they will enhance our ability to design better treatments for early MS.
+These and other genetics studies do not as yet significantly improve our ability to provide genetic counseling to individuals concerned about their risk of developing MS. However, they should help researchers to better define the biological pathways that lead to the development of MS, and may allow us to design better treatments for early MS.